thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows choosing one or more entity names that begin with an entered query, which can be devices, assets, entity views, tenants, customers, dashboards, data converters, scheduler events, blob entities, or customers.
-In this example, an alias was created to filter devices that start with "Device".
+In this example, an alias was created to filter devices that start with "Compressor".

 Let's learn how to add an Entity name alias:
 1. Enter dashboard editing mode.